 In this guide, we’ll show you everything you need to know to detox in the comfort of your own home.
 Keep reading to learn more.

 What is Methadone?

 Methadone is an opioid, but surprisingly, it can actually help people recover from opioid addiction by helping them through the withdrawal process.

-Methadone was first created during World War II to help patients get through intense pain.
+The creation of methadone treatment took place during World War II to help patients get through intense pain.
 Today, it’s still in the category of opioid painkillers that are often prescribed for serious pain.
 However, it’s also given as a part of treatment for addiction to heroin and related drugs.
 It’s helpful to understand more about this drug before you try methadone detox at home.

-Methadone is only available by prescription, and comes in powder, pill, or liquid form.
+Methadone is only available by prescription and comes in powder, pill, or liquid form.
 Like many prescription drugs, it can also be abused, and it’s important to only take it as directed by a doctor.
 The good news is that among narcotics, methadone is a very safe choice – so safe that you can use it at your own house.

 How Does Methadone Work?

 Methadone offers pain relief by changing how your central nervous system and brain react to pain.
 Although it’s similar to other painkillers like morphine, it doesn’t work as quickly.

 Interestingly, methadone also inhibits the effects of other drugs.
 You won’t be able to feel codeine, heroin, oxycodone, hydrocodone, or morphine while you’re on methadone.
 This is part of what makes it such a great treatment for addiction.